 Effective January 1, 2017, the Foundation adopted the Monterey Peninsula College Foundation 401(k) Profit Sharing Plan and Trust (the Plan) in accordance with Internal Revenue Code Section 401(k).
 The Plan is available to all eligible employees over the age of 16.
 The Plan allows for elective employee deductions, as well as Employer Profit Sharing Contributions under a Pro Rata Formula.
 Under this formula, each Qualifying Participant's Individual Account will receive a pro rata allocation.
 This allocation is based on the Qualifying Participant's Compensation in relation to the total Compensation of all Qualifying Participants.
-Profit sharing contributions become 100 percent vested after 1 year.
-The Foundation made contributions of \$13,375 during the year ended December 31, 2019.
+Profit sharing contributions become 100% vested after one year.
+The Foundation made contributions of \$13,395 and \$13,375 during the years ended December 31, 2020 and 2019, respectively.